Luizerko/indigenous_clusters_and_communities/docs/VISUALIZATION.md

 Finally, there are two grouping modes based on textual similarity, using items’ descriptions instead of images.
 Analogous to the image pipeline, these modes organize objects by their (summarized) descriptions, capturing textual affinities even when items don’t look alike but embody the same concept.
 This approach also lets us cluster objects for which we have no image (half of the collection), using only their descriptions (with just one item lacking any description).
 More information about generating these clusters can be found in our [clustering experiments documentation](https://github.com/Luizerko/master_thesis/tree/main/CLUSTERING.md).

-The two visual clustering options also differ in how they were trained:
+The two textual clustering options also differ in how they were trained:

 - **Vanilla:** Uses embeddings from a pre-trained model.
 It provides a general-purpose visual grouping.